Poset-free Families and Lubell-boundedness: Lubell-bounded Posets

-Another such example is for the poset $\J$ on four elements $A_1< A_2<A_3$ and $A_1<B$ studied in~\cite{Li}.
-This is one of the fan posets introduced in the next section, and proven there to be centrally L-bounded.
-Again we have $e=2$, and in $\B_2$ the family $\F=\{\emptyset,\{1\},\{1,2\}\}$ is a largest $\J$-free family other than $\B(2,2)$.
+Another instructive example is the J poset $\J$ studied in~\cite{Li}.
+It has four elements $A_1<A_2<A_3$ and $A_1<B$.
+It is one of the fan posets introduced in the next section, where we will see that it is centrally L-bounded.
+Again, we have $e=2$, and in $\B_2$ the family $\F=\{\emptyset,\{1\},\{1,2\}\}$ is a largest $\J$-free family, of size $\Sigma(2,2)$, that is not $\B(2,2)$.

-We shall be seeing new examples of centrally L-bounded posets momentarily.
-It is possible that the requirement $n\ge e+3$ in the theorem above can be strengthened to $n\ge e+1$.
+For general centrally L-bounded posets $P$, are such exceptions, where there are largest $P$-free families besides taking the middle levels, only possible for small $n$?
+We address this in the closing section of the paper.

+Next we explore further weakening the uniformly L-bounded property, by further limiting the families for which the Lubell function is required to be bounded.
+The idea is that while sets with very few elements--or dually very many elements--can cause the Lubell function to be large, the number of such sets is negligible compared to the size of a largest $P$-free family, viewed asymptotically as $n$ grows.
+It means that to investigate the asymptotics of $\lanp/\nchn$ as $n$ grows, it suffices to consider $P$-free families that contain no small or large sets.
+The advantage is that by eliminating the small and large sets from a family, we may be able to lower our upper bound on the Lubell function, and, hence, on the size of the family.

+We could actually exclude all sets that have size differing by more than $\sim\log{n}\sqrt{n}$ from the middle size, $n/2$, but no one has yet found a good way to take proper advantage of such a size restriction for the most challenging posets $P$, such as the diamond.
+However, there are posets $P$ for which even a very mild restriction on size is sufficient to deduce that $\pi(P)=e(P)$.

-Let us consider weakening the property on posets $P$ even more, by further limiting the families for which we require the Lubell function to be bounded, while still verifying the asymptotic conjecture $\pi(P)=e(P)$.
-For integer $m\ge0$, we ignore the subsets in both the bottom and top $m$ levels of the Boolean lattice: We say poset $P$ is {\em $m$-L-bounded}, if for all $n$ $\hb_n(\F)\le e(P)$ for all $P$-free families $\F$ of subsets of sizes in $[m,n-m]$.
-So, a poset is 0-L-bounded when it is uniformly L-bounded, and 1-L-bounded means it is centrally L-bounded.
-As $m$ increases, there is more restriction on the families $\F$ that must satisfy the Lubell function condition, and so more posets potentially have the property.
-We develop the theory for these properties, and derive the asymptotic conjecture $\pi=e$, so that we can handle such posets when we find them.
-In our section on fan posets, we shall give examples for all $m$ of posets that are $m$-L-bounded but not ($m+1$)-bounded.
+We introduce a family of poset properties, indexed by integers $m\ge0$, each of which implies $\pi(P)=e(P)$.
+For given $m$, we ignore the subsets in both the bottom $m$ and top $m$ levels of the Boolean lattice:.
+We say $P$ is {\em $m$-L-bounded}, if for all $n$, $\hb_n(\F)\le e(P)$ for all $P$-free families $\F$ of subsets of sizes in $[m,n-m]$.
+Then a poset is 0-L-bounded means it is uniformly L-bounded, while 1-L-bounded means it is centrally L-bounded.
+As $m$ increases, the increasing restriction on the families $\F$ that must satisfy the Lubell function condition, means that more posets potentially have the property.
+We develop the theory for these properties, and verify the asymptotic conjecture $\pi=e$ for posets that possess them.
+Interestingly, in the section on fan posets, we shall give examples for all $m\ge1$ of posets that are $m$-L-bounded but not ($m-1$)-L-bounded.

 \begin{proposition} Let integer $m\ge0$.
 Let $P$ be an $m$-L-bounded poset, and let $e=e(P)$.
 Then for all $n$,

 Hence, $\pi(P)=e$. \end{proposition}

 \begin{proof} For an $m$-L-bounded poset $P$, the bound on $\lanp$ follows by removing the tails (bottom and top $m$ levels) of a $P$-free family $\F$ that achieves $\lanp$, since the family that remains is uniformly L-bounded.
 Asymptotically, $\Sigma(n,e)\sim e\nchn$, while the number of sets at the tails (the $m$ smallest and largest sizes) is only $O(n^{m-1})$. \end{proof}